alessandrorepola/floss/examples/fastapi/README.md

 The setup is integrated with the project's CI pipeline (`.github/workflows/examples.yml`).
 The workflow:

 1. Sets up Python 3.8
-2. Installs PyFault
+2. Installs floss
 3. Runs the centralized setup for each bug
-4. Executes PyFault analysis
+4. Executes floss analysis
 5. Validates the output structure

 ## Bug Details